A Victorian Butler’s Pantry

 We couldn’t rehab our butler’s pantry until we got the glass-fronted doors that would complete the cabinetry.
 Our original doors had been thrown away by the fraternity.
 Without those doors, the pantry was wide open and sloppy-looking and mostly a dust-catcher.

 We’d been looking for suitable doors for years without luck when Dan Gleckler, our neighbor down the street, gave us the doors he’d been saving to complete his own pantry.
 He decided that he’d never get around to that chore, so he gave his doors to us.
 Thanks, Dan!

 We thought that getting the doors would be the hardest part but, as with so many of our projects, we were wrong.
-The pantry rehab took months and drew on everything we knew about home repair and remodling--from electricy to tiling.
+The pantry rehab took months and drew on everything we knew about home repair and remodeling–from electricity to tiling.

 Jill is the hardware queen.
-We needed a whole lot of it for all of the pantry doors -- latches and hindges and pulls.
-Jill collected hundreds of pieces from online auctions and architectual warehouses.
+We needed a whole lot of it for all of the pantry doors — latches and hinges and pulls.
+Jill collected hundreds of pieces from online auctions and architectural warehouses.
 Then she stripped them by boiling them in a crockpot overnight.
 She loves to pick paint off of hardware.
 You can get hardware cheap if you buy it painted and mucked up.
 The inset shows you the before/after.